Decision-Making Under Complete Uncertainty: You Will Not Regret Being Greedy: The Model

 \subsection{Regret}

-We now introduce the notation for \textit{regret}, which is inspired from the notation used in the multi-armed bandit literature \cite{Jiao2021}.
+We now introduce the notation for \textit{regret}.
 For a given state of Nature $S$, the (expected) regret for the DM not selecting the highest value product in that state is Since the regret is measured only for the DM, it is non-negative.
-Note that, compared to the multi-armed bandit problem, in our setup, there is only one round (the DM makes only one choice), with one optimal choice to compare to (the highest value product), which makes the pseudo regret equal to the expected regret.
-Similarly, Anderson and Leith \cite{AL2022} show that in the multi-armed bandit problem, the expected regret and the pseudo-regret are equivalent when the optimal arm is unique.

 \begin{Definition} For a strategy $\sigma_1$, we define its worst-case regret, $\gamma(\sigma_1)$, as follows:

 \end{Definition}

 In words, the regret of strategy $\sigma_1$ is the difference in expected payoff between $\sigma_1$ and the highest valued product at some state $S \in \mathcal{S}$ such that this difference is maximized.